lsolano/docs/test-generator/TestGenerator-Release-Notes.md

-#### TestGenerator Extension for NUnit in Visual Studio 2017 - Version 2.1 - March 5, 2017
+#### TestGenerator Extension for NUnit in Visual Studio 2017 - Version 2.1 - November 22, 2018

 Visual Studio 2017 15.9 and forward should have the adapter added to each test project.
 This release ensures that by fixing #25.